Cures Within Reach’s Repurposing Communities: Disease Areas, Geographies, Population Groups

 In 2019, Cures Within Reach launched Repurposing Communities to provide strategic alignment among our many stakeholder groups within disease-specific and geographic areas of interests.
 Engagement by all our stakeholder groups can be enhanced within the specific community as well as through CWR central organization, including patient groups and disease associations, universities and research institutions, healthcare industry and service providers, philanthropy, and government / others.

-In 2021, we expanded into population groups, adding Pediatrics, Veterans & Military, and Minority & Underserved areas of interests.
+In 2021, we expanded into population groups, adding Pediatrics, Veterans & Military, and Minority & Underserved (DEI) areas of interests.

 Our Disease-Specific Communities

 - The Mid-Atlantic (includes Washington DC, VA, MD, DE and parts of PA)

 - The Developing World (includes low and lower-middle income countries, per the World Bank)